gecko0307/ChillwaveDrive/README.md

 # Chillwave Drive
 Driving game demo using [Dagon engine](https://github.com/gecko0307/dagon) with realistic graphics and simcade raycast car physics (on top of the Newton Game Dynamics engine), including the famous Pacejka '94 tyre model.
 Not all features of a real car are simulated yet.

-Updated version includes support for rear-wheel drive and features McLaren GT model.
+Updated version implements engine and drivetrain simulation, includes support for rear-wheel drive and features McLaren GT model.
 Car parameters are loaded from a JSON file, the actual chassis and wheel models are stored in glTF.

 [![Screenshot1](https://blog.pixperfect.online/wp-content/uploads/2025/11/chillwave-drive-02.jpg)](https://blog.pixperfect.online/wp-content/uploads/2025/11/chillwave-drive-02.jpg)